All types of collections can be accessed through the IISH catalogue.

 For reasons of conservation some collections are only available on microfilms and microfiches.
 Reading, printing, and scanning equipment is available.

-Some collections may be temporarily not available for consultation.
-This can occur if documents are is being reinventorised, receiving conservation treatment, being digitized, or due to shortage of stack space.
+Some collections may be temporarily unavailable for consultation.
+This can occur if documents are receiving (conservation) treatment, are being digitized, or due to shortage of stack space.
 An up-to-date overview of temporarily unavailable items can be found here.